My eyes have seen your salvation

 How much has his light hit us and how much has our life changed since our eyes have recognized his salvation?
 Was it a real rebirth for us as well as for us?
 Let's listen to the conversation with Nicodemus:

-"Now there was a man of the Pharisees named Nicodemus, a chief of the Jews.
-He came to him by night and said to him, "Rabbi, we know that you are a teacher come from God, for no one can do these signs that you do unless God is with him."
-Jesus answered and said to him, Truly, truly, I say to you, unless a man is born again, he cannot see the kingdom of God.
-Nicodemus said to him: How can a man be born when he is old?
-Can he enter his mother's womb a second time and be born?
-Jesus answered: Truly, truly, I say to you, unless a man is born of water and the Spirit, he cannot enter the kingdom of God.
-[John 3,6] What is born of the flesh is flesh, and what is born of the spirit is spirit.
-Do not marvel that I said to you: {Ye} must be born again" (John 3:1-7).
+“Now there was a man of the Pharisees named Nicodemus, a ruler of the Jews.
+He came to Jesus by night and said to him, ‘Rabbi, we know that you are a teacher come from God, for no one can perform these signs that you do unless God is with him.’
+Jesus answered him, ‘Very truly I tell you, no one can see the kingdom of God unless they are born again.’
+Nicodemus said to him, ‘How can a man be born when he is old?
+Can he enter a second time into his mother’s womb and be born?’
+Jesus answered, ‘Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.’”Joh 3,6That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
+Do not be surprised that I said to you, “You must be born again.”
+(Johannes 3, 1-7).

 Man needs a new "birth" to recognize the kingdom of God.
 Human eyes are blind to the salvation of God.
 However, the organizers of the Street Parade in Zurich are not aware of the general spiritual blindness.
 You have set yourself a spiritual goal that cannot be achieved without Jesus.
 Man cannot by himself find God's glory or know it in its entirety.
 It is God who reveals himself to us: